Sub-dimensional Mardia measures of multivariate skewness and kurtosis: Introduction

 This paper is organized as follows.
 The vectors of sub-dimensional Mardia measures of multivariate skewness and kurtosis in the case of some symmetric distributions are investigated in \autoref{sec:symmetric}, whereas in the case of some skewed distributions are considered in \autoref{sec:skewed}.
 The invariance of these sub-dimensional measures under location-scale transformations is studied in \autoref{sec:invariance}.
 The new hypothesis tests are introduced in \autoref{sec:estimation} and their asymptotic distributions are established in \autoref{sec:asym}.
 The results of a Monte Carlo simulation study of the empirical sizes and powers of the new tests, as well as of the sub-dimensional detection, are reported in \autoref{sec:simulation}.
 Sub-dimensional data analyses of Fisher's iris data and of wind speed data near a wind farm in Saudi Arabia are presented in \autoref{sec:realdata}.
 The paper ends with a discussion in \autoref{sec:conclusion}.
+Some additional numerical results are provided in the supplementary material.